-Portia then says if the doctor ever comes around her house, she'll come around his house – if you gather our drift.
+Portia then says if the doctor ever comes around her house, she'll come around his house—if you catch our drift.

-Nerissa chimes in that she'd sleep with the doctor's clerk, but Graziano is not OK with that.
+Nerissa chimes in that she'd sleep with the doctor's clerk, but Graziano is not okay with that.

 Bassanio is shocked to get the same ring back, saying something like "Wow!
 I gave this to the doctor!"